 This is the new US Embassy in London, designed by Kieran Timberlake Architects.

 “In contrast to high perimeter walls and fences, security requirements are achieved through landscape design—such as the large pond, low garden walls with bench seating, and differences in elevation that create natural, unobtrusive barriers.” [ref.]

 At first glance it looks like the rule for 15% maximum area of wall openings has been relaxed – and it has, but only because EFTE “can cope with large (200-300%) deformations beyond its elastic range before breakage, and can take extremely high short-term loading without risk of fracture, breakage or structural overload/collapse.” [ref.]
 In other words, its better than glass if you’re anticipating explosions.
 It’s not called an EFTE cushion for nothing – except nobody calls it that lest it give the game away and make people feel bad.

-Detailed information on vehicle security at US embassies in Afghanistan and Iraq is difficult to find and, moreover, these days one doesn’t want to be seen to be trying too hard to find it.
+Detailed information on vehicle security at US embassies in Afghanistan and Iraq is difficult to find and one doesn’t want to be seen to be trying too hard to find it.
 However, when buildings are designed to withstand actual mortar attack, we’re no longer talking about bunker mentality – we’re talking actual bunkers, although technically they’re blockhouses as bunkers are typically underground.

 • • •